jplf/radiog/frontend/README.md

 * `messages` actually provides 2 different services : `message` which display information messages on the html page and `logger` which prints technical messages on the browser console.

+### Code quality

+To clean up the code try `ng lint` then scan the package with SonarQube.

 ### Running unit tests